lilli-mcnally/muddy-paws/README.md

 |  Contact Page  |   Mobile    |     ![Contact Page Lighthouse result on mobile](/assets/images/lighthouse/contact-page-mobile.png "Contact Page Lighthouse result on mobile")      |
 | Thank you Page |   Desktop   | ![Thank You Page Lighthouse result on desktop](/assets/images/lighthouse/thank-you-page-desktop.png "Thank You Page Lighthouse result on desktop") |
 | Thank you Page |   Mobile    |     ![Thank You Lighthouse result on mobile](/assets/images/lighthouse/thank-you-page-mobile.png "Thank You Page Lighthouse result on mobile")     |

+### **Spell Check**

+I used [W3 Spellchecker](https://www.w3.org/2002/01/spellchecker) to spell check my website, and it found four errors:

+- Benji - W3 doesn't recognise this as a name
+- Centre - the UK spelling, W3 is based on American spelling
+- Rehoming - Spelling has been amended to "Re-homing"
+- Socialise - the UK spelling, W3 is based on American spelling

 ---